Provincie-Zuid-Holland/selected_words_counter/readme.md

 # Selected Words Counter

-This code searches various types of files for selected words from a word list in a directory and outputs the found results in a excel file.
+This code searches various file formats in a directory for selected words from a word list and outputs the results in an Excel file.

-It first coverts various files types into .txt file formats for easier handling when searching.
+It first converts different file formats into .txt files for easier searching.

+Then, it generates an Excel file with all the selected words as columns, showing the count of occurrences for each word, with each row representing a file.

 ## Instruction for running
 1. Alter the config.py parameters for your environment.